vera-kalabina/python-project-lvl1/README.md

 Welcome to the Brain games!
 This program represents five mathematic console games.

-The minimum requirement by this program is the python3 and pip are installed on your operating system.
+The minimum requirements by this program is the python3 and pip are installed on your operating system.

 For the Brain games installation run command: 'python3 -m pip install --user dist/\*.whl